anudishu/model-armor-workshop/README.md

 ---

-# Before you start, make sure you have appropiate roles and permisions to perform this lab

-# Make sure you're authenticated with your GCP project:
+# Before you start, Make sure you're authenticated 🔑  with your GCP project:
-# 🔑 Authentication

 ```bash
 gcloud auth application-default login
 ```

+# Also, make sure you have appropiate roles and permisions to perform this lab

 This will store credentials used by `google.auth.default()` in the code.

-To assign the `roles/owner` and a custom Model Armor role (replace `roles/modelArmor` with your actual custom role ID) to a user, use the following commands:
+To assign the `roles/owner` and a custom Model Armor role (replace `roles/modelArmor.admin` with your actual custom role ID) to a user, use the following commands:

 ```sh
 # Grant Owner role